bachadir/segmentify_excercise/README.md

 </code>

 You need to pre-define a project on GCP, and pre-load the ssh keys to be able to connect to the instances.

+This ansible scripts need ansible 2.9+ with GCP modules installed.